t9md/atom-vim-mode-plus/README.md

 Explained how [OperationStack](https://github.com/t9md/vim-mode/blob/refactor-experiment/lib/operation-stack.coffee) works.
 Using `yip`(Yank, inside paragraph) operation as example.
-Below is explanation whan happend on each processing step and correspoinding debug output of operation-stack.
+Below is explanation what happens on each processing step and corresponding debug output of operation-stack.

 1. `y` cause instantiate new `Operators.Yank`. and then push this new instance to OperationStack.
 2. After pushing `Yank` Operator, then `process`, if operation is not `isComplete()`, activating operator-pending-mode, then return from process function.